| Title: | Mutation Models for Pedigree Likelihood Computations |

 A vector of allele frequencies. |

-male and female matrices.
+the male and female matrices.

-A single number, or (if mut
+A single number, or (if mutmat is a mutationModel() and the female

 and male rates differ) a list of two numbers, named "female" and "male".

-m = mutationMatrix("stepwise", alleles = 1:4, afreq = c(.1,.2,.3,.4), rate = 0.01, rate2 = 1e-6, range = 0.1) r = mutRate(m) stopifnot(all.equal(r, 0.01))
+m = mutationMatrix("stepwise", alleles = 1:4, afreq = c(.1,.2,.3,.4), rate = 0.01, rate2 = 1e-6, range = 0.1) r = mutRate(m) stopifnot(all.equal(r, 0.01))m = mutationMatrix("stepwise", alleles = 1:4, afreq = c(.1,.2,.3,.4), rate = 0.01, rate2 = 1e-6, range = 0.1) r = mutRate(m) stopifnot(all.equal(r, 0.01))

-, for which the given
+input mutmat, for which the given frequency vector is the stationary

-this are described by Simonsson and Mostad (2016); only the "PM" method is
+Mostad (2016); only the "PM" method is included here.

-stabilize(mutmat, afreq = NULL, method = "PM", details = FALSE)
+stabilize(mutmat, afreq = NULL, method = "PM", details = FALSE)stabilize(mutmat, afreq = NULL, method = "PM", details = FALSE)

 mutmat |